cwbaker/forge/docs/reference/path-functions.md

 function home( path )
 ~~~

-Convert `path` into a directory relative to the current user's home directory.
+Convert a path into an absolute path relative to the current user's home directory.

-If `path` is omitted then the current user's home directory is returned.
+If the optional `path` parameter is omitted then the current user's home directory is returned.
+If `path` already specifies an absolute directory then it is returned unchanged.

+**Parameters:**

+- `path` the relative path to make absolute relative to the home directory

+**Returns:**

+The relative path `path` expressed as an absolute path relative to the current user's home directory.

 ### initial